Adrina0109/github-workflow/README.md

 | **Claudia**   | Logic Developer    | Handles question flow, score tracking, and progression logic                    |
 | **Adrina**    | Git Manager        | Manages GitHub repository, tracks commits, handles merges                       |

-> We will support each other when needed.
-Daily communication happens on WhatsApp and post-session sync-ups.

 ---